atakanturg/MVE-website/README.md

 <<<<<<< HEAD

 This is the code for the prototype of the MVE clubs website created by Atakan Turgut.
-The draft website is live at [Link Text](https://draft-mve.vercel.app) and is deployed using vercel.
+The draft website is live at [THIS LINK](https://draft-mve.vercel.app) and is deployed using vercel.